Vandy will venture to Winston-Salem, N.C., facing Miami on Thursday at 3 p.m. CT

-Geoff Macdonald, Vanderbilt's longest- tenured coach, enters his 21st season as the head coach of the women's tennis team.
-Macdonald heads into the 2016 dual season as VU's active leader in career wins as a head coach.
+Geoff Macdonald, Vanderbilt's longest- tenured coach, enters his 24th season as the head coach of the women's tennis team.
+Macdonald is VU's active leader in career wins as a head coach.

-During the previous 21 seasons, the three-time SEC Coach of the Year and current Wilson/ITA Coach of the Year has placed the Commodores among the nation's elite programs on a consistent basis.
+During the previous 23 seasons, the four-time SEC Coach of the Year and 2015 Wilson/ITA Coach of the Year has placed the Commodores among the nation’s elite programs on a consistent basis.

 Since Macdonald joined the Vanderbilt staff in 1994, the Commodore tennis program has developed a reputation for rapid player improvement, strong commitments to coaching, and unmatched excellence on the court and in the classroom.